hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 1. Finished Wu et al. (2019)

-The title of this paper well explains the main finding.
-One point worth noticing is that, as the authors mentioned at the end of the paper, fundings from government for individuals or small teams do not enable smaller teams to produce disruptive results.
+The title of this paper explains the main finding.
+One point worth noticing is that, as the authors mentioned at the end of the paper, fundings from the government for individuals or small teams do not enable smaller teams to produce disruptive results.
 This is because small teams funded by the government don't want to take the risk of entering uncharted areas.

-This paper well explains my intuition: more and more scientists, and more and more money invested in research, do not necessarily mean more ground-breaking results.
+This paper explains my intuition: more and more scientists, and more and more money invested in research, do not necessarily mean more ground-breaking results.
 Also, I don't believe large teams should always dominate the science community.
 I also don't think it's a good idea to always promote publications with a massive number of individuals.
 Teamwork is great, but does not always produce disruptive work.

 2. Evans, J. A. (2008).
 Electronic publication and the narrowing of science and scholarship. *Science, 321*(5887), 395-399.